 Well, the first thing you need to do is learn how to use the dice.

-The dice mechanics are very similar to Yahtzee, where players get a handful of dice rolled on each turn.
+The dice mechanics are very similar to Yahtzee, where players get a handful of dice to roll on each turn.

 To score dice points, you need to roll three of a kind in order to get the value of the number shown.